 More About My Background and Work

-I have an undergrad degree in Communications, a master’s degree in Health Information Management, and have a thriving career as a consultant to natural health providers around the world.
+I have an undergrad degree in Communications, a master’s degree in Health Information Management, and experience as a Marketing Director, Risk & Compliance Officer, and Data Analyst.

-(Here is my LinkedIn profile; you can add me as a contact while you’re there!)
+Here is my LinkedIn profile (add me as a contact while you’re there!)

 Fun Facts About Grace